milowrks/pacman-simulator/README.md

 ## Development

-### Notes

-- The possible directions of movement are initialized as an instance property of `Pacman`.
-- `isPlaceValid` and `hasPlace` methods validate the commands as per the rules set out in the problem description.
+The current state of the program is based on my efforts within 24hrs.

-- Test cases for both valid and invalid commands are provided in `lib.test.js`.
+The library module `lib.js` is complete, addressing the requirements in the problem description, as can be demonstrated by running the test file.
+Test cases for both valid, invalid and multiple steps including a mix of both are provided in `lib.test.js`.

+The CLI interface `pacmanSimulator.js` needs improvement, mainly in the area of input validation.
+I am working on improving the validating conditions to handle illegal inputs.

 ### To Do